On this page:

 8. Disbursement of Funds to Your Account

-- Financial aid is disbursed to student accounts twice a year, half at the beginning of the fall semester, and half at the beginning of the spring semester, no earlier than 10 days prior to the start of the semester.
+- Financial aid is disbursed to student accounts twice a year, half at the beginning of the fall semester, and half at the beginning of the spring semester.

-- Summer financial aid is disbursed at the beginning of the summer enrollment period and no earlier than ten days prior to the start of your summer program.
+- Summer financial aid is disbursed at the beginning of the summer enrollment period.

 - Awards will not be disbursed if there are outstanding requests for additional information or other requirements are not met.